 Log in to Figma using your organization's credentials.
 The exact login mechanism may depend on your Figma plan, and the sign-in mechanism used.
 You may have corporate SSO such as Azure AD, GSuite, or Okta along with multi-factor authentication.
 Once you have successfully logged-in, Figma is going to ask you to grant access to Quolum.

 Once you log in on Figma, select the team from the left panel which you intend to use.
-After clicking there, you can see the URL as given below.
-The highlighted part of the URL is the team ID.
+After clicking there, copy the whole URL you see on the address bar.
+This is your team URL

 The next screen after login into Figma is the consent screen.
 On this screen, Figma confirms whether you authorize Quolum to access your organization's data.